KaotoIO/uniforms-patternfly/README.md

+# This is a fork of the original library [@kie-tools/uniforms-patternfly](https://github.com/kiegroup/kie-tools/blob/15db722602e7029e2350d27c4c53eedc6ab6657f/packages/uniforms-patternfly/README.md)
+The goal of this fork is to update the following dependencies to the latest versions:
+1. Patternfly v5
+2. React v18
+3. React-Dom v18
+4. uniforms v4.0.0-alpha.5

 # Basic usage

 `uniforms` is a plugin for React to be able to create dynamic forms with built-in state management and form validation.
 `uniforms` provides you with simple re-usable form components which allows for rapid prototyping and cleaner React components.

-This package extends uniforms to provide [Patternfly React](https://www.patternfly.org/v4/) components inside your forms.
+This package extends uniforms to provide [Patternfly React](https://www.patternfly.org/) components inside your forms.
 For more information about `uniforms` please go to https://uniforms.tools/

 Looking for building mobile enabled forms?
 Check [Uniforms-ionic](https://github.com/aerogear/uniforms-ionic) package that provides Ionic extensions